 The first term above represents the generative likelihood term, with the last term above accounting for the discrimination.
-Whilst deriving EM style updates is hampered by the discriminative terms, this is sometimes achievable [179].
-In the worst case, the gradient is readily available using the standard methods.
+Whilst deriving EM style updates is hampered by the discriminative terms, computing the gradient of the is straightforward using the technique described in section(11.7).